 Schedule an Appointment

 If you are experiencing symptoms due to fibroids, you may be a candidate for Uterine Fibroid Embolization (UFE).
-Our top fibroid specialists will take the time to answer your questions about the UFE procedure.
+Our top uterine fibroid specialists in Dallas Fort Worth area will take the time to answer your questions about the UFE procedure during a telehealth or office consult.
 Call us or complete the form below.
+To simply check if you are eligible for fibroid treatment without surgery, request a 15-minute free phone screening.

 Fibroid Institute Dallas serves the DFW area including Dallas, Duncanville, DeSoto, Cedar Hill, Lancaster, Cockrell Hill, Grand Prairie, Arlington, Hutchins, Irving, Highland Park, University Park, Park Cities, Garland, Mesquite, Richardson, Dallas, Addison, Carrollton, Plano, Allen, and all of North Texas.
 This information is not a substitute for professional medical advice.
 Prior to starting any new treatment or questions regarding a medical condition, always seek the advice of your doctor or other qualified health provider.